INTHEBLACK

 About INTHEBLACK

 INTHEBLACK is a leadership, strategy, and business podcast from one of Australia's most respected business, accounting and finance publications – the award-winning INTHEBLACK magazine.
 INTHEBLACK brings together expert analysis and thought leadership across accounting, business and finance, taxation, technology, digital transformation, innovation, ethics and governance, ESG, the economy, careers, workplace and work life.
-Weekly episodes cover a broad range of topics that help businesses and finance professionals and corporate leaders understand, navigate and thrive in an increasingly complex business environment.
+Fortnightly episodes cover a broad range of topics that help businesses and finance professionals and corporate leaders understand, navigate and thrive in an increasingly complex business environment.
 Subscribe today to stay up-to-date with the latest episodes.
 INTHEBLACK is presented by CPA Australia, one of the world's largest accounting bodies, with core services that include education, training, technical support and advocacy.
 CPA Australia publishes four podcasts: With Interest, INTHEBLACK, INTHEBLACK Out Loud and Excel Tips.
 To find out more about our podcasts, visit https://www.cpaaustralia.com.au/tools-and-resources/podcasts - or search for the shows in your podcast service.
-To contact the podcast team email us at [email protected].
+To contact the podcast team email us at [email protected]

 Podcast website